Lightfielder/LightfielderOperators/README.md

 ## GitHub Downloads

-Go to the [Releases page](https://github.com/Lightfielder/LightfielderOperators/releases/) to access the latest build.
+Go to the [Releases page](https://github.com/Lightfielder/LightfielderOperators/releases/) to access the latest builds (when they are shipped publicly).
 The v26.05 update adds initial support for Apple Vision Pro HMDs.

 ## Table of Contents